nanjiangshu/updatepdb/README.md

-LOG: 2011-03-17 13:39:43 Thursday  Week 11 <nanjiang@illergard>
+#UpdatePDB
+## Description:

-update PDB, and save the PDB locally in the same data structure as the RCSB archive under $DATADIR
+Save the PDB locally in the same data structure as the RCSB archive under $DATADIR

    pdb/data/structures/divided/pdb             : the main PDB archive, experimental structures